Giorgio A. V.

-I knew the dance of clouds and windy drawl
+I sensed the dance of clouds and windy drawl,

 conceived they passed the crannies of the soul,

 The dusk descended when 'Archangel' crossed